ngEdmundas/CategoryTree/README.md

 Recursive and iterative implementations of Category Tree SPA, uses AngularJS

+*User interface implemented by using WebComponents an Polymer from Google Material design Paper as provided by  angular-material*

 The exercise is printing a categories tree to the page (with unlimited hierarchy) in two different ways:

 ------------